 Wrapped in a towel, she made coffee strong, black and sat on the tiny balcony overlooking the cove.
 The water sparkled under the late-morning sun, boats bobbing lazily.
 Normal life.
 Her life.
 Without Marcus.
 Without that stranger whose name she didn't know but whose touch she could still feel everywhere.

 Her phone buzzed on the counter.
-Lena Sparks best friend, hairstylist extraordinaire, and the only person who'd texted her good luck for the engagement party last night.
+Lena Sparks best friend, hairstylist extraordinaire, and the only person who cared about her enough to check up on her anytime

-Fiona set the phone down and sipped her mug, staring at the horizon.
-The headache was fading, but something else lingered a low, rolling nausea that crept up her throat like a warning.
-She swallowed hard, chalking it up to hangover + heartbreak combo.
+Fiona set the phone down and sipped her mug, staring at the horizon, but something else lingered a low, rolling nausea that crept up her throat like a warning.
+She swallowed hard, chalking it up.

 When it passed, she sat back against the cool tile, breathing shallow.
 Sweat beaded on her forehead.